 Neeson plays Jim a Marine vet turned rancher on the Arizona border.
 He sometimes finds Mexicans who have been injured illegally crossed the border, and he always calls the immigration authorities, where his stepdaughter Sarah (Katheryn Winnick) is an official.

 Wiped out by medical expenses, he is notified by a banker that his ranch is about to be auctioned in 90 days, but can be sold sooner if they get a good offer.
-The loan officer Jim knew — and who knew Jim — is no longer there at the bank.
+The loan officer Jim knew — and who knew Jim — is no longer at the bank.
 The fact that Jim’s late wife’s ashes are spread on the hill and that he is “no deadbeat,” does not mean he gets extra time.
 “You have yourself a good evening,” the banker says as he gets into his car.